Ecosantos/Webpage/content/authors/admin/_index.md

 title: Gabriel Santos
 ---

+I'm migrating my [wixsite](https://gabeco.wixsite.com/home) to the Netlify using Rstudio & Blogdown & Hugo.
+Be tunned.

 I'm supposed to write a nice presentation for myself here.
 So, be patient and next time you are visiting me I'll bring offer good news/facts.

 See you!

+Testing 11 June 2021

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.